Euclidean-valued group cohomology is always reduced

 The issue of Question~\ref{ques:2} is potentially important for calculational problems in which one wishes to use a version of the Lyndon-Hochschild-Serre spectral sequence.
 If $H\unlhd G \twoheadrightarrow K$ is a short exact sequence of locally compact, second countable groups, and $V$ is a Fr\'echet $G$-module, then in principle this spectral sequence gives

 However, for this to make sense one must consider continuous cochains $H^p\to \rmH^q_{\rm{cts}}(K,V)$ for the quotient topology on $\rmH^q_{\rm{cts}}(K,V)$, and the calculation works out correctly only if that quotient topology is Hausdorff.
 For this reason, an affirmative answer to Question~\ref{ques:2} could enlarge the known domain of applicability of this spectral sequence.
 This issue is discussed in more detail for continuous cohomology into Fr\'echet modules in~\cite[Chapter IX]{BorWal00}, and for the related setting of measurable cohomology into Polish modules in~\cite{Moo76(gr-cohomIII)}.
+It also appears in~\cite{Blanc79}, which uses a comparison between $\rmH^\ast_{\rm{cts}}$ and a kind of $L^p_\rm{loc}$-cohomology to justify some cases of the spectral sequence.